-When it comes to getting set up on the new hosting location, you have at least two options;
+When it comes to getting set up on the new hosting location, you have at least three options;

-- Transfer Full Backup and restore it up on the new hosting location straight away under the correct Domain Name.
-Set the WordPress & Site Address to the correct domain name.
+- Transfer Full Backup and restore it on the new hosting location straight away under the correct Domain Name.
+Set the WordPress and Site Address to the correct domain name.

-- Install a fresh WordPress version and Updraftplus via the temporary URL usually assigned in Cpanel systems .
-Transfer the Full Backups across via FTP to the required location, usually /wp-content/uploads/updraft/.
-Restore the Full Backups – Updraftplus replaces URLs as part of the restore.
+- Install a fresh WordPress version and restore the database and files through Updraftplus after editing the host file.
+Transfer the Backups across via FTP to the required location, usually /wp-content/uploads/updraft/.
+Restore the Backups – Updraftplus replaces URLs as part of the restore.

-Option 1 is far less complicated and leaves fewer residual issues (such as broken links, WordPress & Site addresses) to resolve after the migration.
+Option 1 is far less complicated and leaves fewer residual issues (such as broken links, WordPress and site addresses) to resolve after the migration.
 It does have the disadvantage of showing a generic or “under construction” Home page until such time as you run the Restore script.